Mythamor/Mythamor/README.md

 ### Hi there 👋
 - 🔭 I’m a certified data scientist in Python from Moringa x Flatiron.
      Highly Skilled in data analysis, artificial intelligece & machine learning.
-- 🌱 I’m currently pursuing software engineering at ALX-Holberton to improve my Python coding skills and run end-to-end data models.
+- 🌱 I’m currently pursuing software engineering at ALX-Holberton to improve my Python coding skills and execute end-to-end data projects.

 <!--